magnopus-opensource/connected-spaces-platform/PR_GUIDELINES.md

 > You may then stage them in a way that best tells the story of the change.
 Remember to take a backup/stash first, just to play it safe.

 ### Merge via Squash
-To keep things simple, all PR's are merged into main via squash.
-Github should only give you this option, so no need to think about it!
+To keep things simple, all PRs are merged into main via squash.
+GitHub should only give you this option, so no need to think about it!

 ### Reviewer Assignment
-When making a pull-request, github should automatically assign two reviewers from the connected-spaces-platform team.
+When making a pull-request, GitHub should automatically assign two reviewers from the connected-spaces-platform team.
 If, as a pull-request author, you are aware of a particular reviewer who really should be involved in this particular change, you are free to remove one of the auto-assigned reviewers and manually assign the necessary specialist.

 ### Review Timeframe